typedb/typedb-docs/08-examples/01-phone-calls-schema.md

 ```

 Note that we don't need to define an id attribute.
 Grakn takes care of that for us.
 Save the schema.gql file.
-In a few minutes, we'll have it loaded into a brand new Grakn keyspace.
+In a few minutes, we'll have it loaded into a brand new Grakn database.

 ## Load and test the schema
-In order to load this schema in a keyspace, we first need to run the Grakn server.
+In order to load this schema in a database, we first need to run the Grakn server.

 **1 -** [Download Grakn](/docs/running-grakn/install-and-run#download-and-install-grakn)
 For the rest of these instructions, I assume that you have downloaded the Grakn zip file and navigated into the unzipped folder via terminal.